hn/seagate-blackarmor-nas/README.md

 With the following instructions you'll manage to install a fully updateable Debian 9 Stretch system to the NAS (kernel and initrd stored in NAND flash, updated via [flash-kernel package](https://packages.debian.org/stable/flash-kernel)).

+### Warning

+This completely removes the Seagate firmware and bootloader -- and there is no easy way of going back.
+There is a risk of bricking your device, especially if the u-boot bootloader does not start.
+You have been warned.

+This script has been tested on the Blackarmor NAS 220.
+[At the time of writing it is unclear if it works for the NAS 110 or NAS 440 as well](https://github.com/hn/seagate-blackarmor-nas/issues/5).

 ### Prerequisites

 Setup a serial terminal (`115200 baud 8N1`) by connecting a 3.3V serial cable to connector `CN5` pins 1=TX, 4=RX and 6=GND like this: